 Experience in creating fully global precipitation products for the Global Precipitation Climatology Project (GPCP) demonstrates that precipitation estimated from satellite soundings using the Susskind et al. (1997) algorithm has useful skill at scales as fine as 1° daily (Adler et al. 2003; Huffman et al. 1997).
-Even assuming that high-frequency channels on AMSU/MHS, GMI, and SSMIS eventually provide high-quality precipitation estimates at high latitudes, we expect that the sounding-based estimates may still be needed to fill gaps in the collection of high-latitude estimates.
+Even assuming that high-frequency channels on AMSU, ATMS, MHS, GMI, and SSMIS eventually provide high-quality precipitation estimates at high latitudes, we expect that the cloud retrieval-based estimates may still be needed to fill gaps in the collection of high-latitude estimates.
+As well, CPC has shown some skill in using IR data from the Advanced Very High Resolution Radiometer (AVHRR) from low-orbit satellites for estimating precipitation at high latitudes.